Transform learning for future-ready talent

 8 MINS READ

-The education industry is witnessing large-scale disruptions as institutions adopt online learning platforms and move to cloud-based solutions.
+The education industry is witnessing large-scale disruptions and digitalization as institutions adopt online learning platforms and move to cloud-based solutions.
 These radical changes, aimed at improving the student experience and learning outcomes, are expected to attract potential investments to the tune of $10 trillion in the next ten years.
 The COVID-19 pandemic has served as one of the biggest disruptors as well as accelerators in this regard.
 Online learning has become feasible, more accessible, attractive, and effective.
 We discuss what institutions must do to reimagine the learning value chain, transform their operations, and renew their teaching models in order to create a talent pool for the future.

 In edutech, lies the future of education.